smabbasht/nvim/README.md

 # 💤 smabbasht - LazyVim

-This is my configuration on top of LazyVim since I got tired of having to maintain the core config myself.
-Now, I just have to align certain cherries on top of the lazyVim in config while porting all my keymaps that I had previous.
+This is my configuration on top of NvChad since I got tired of having to maintain the core config myself and my config for lazyVim started fighting me back.
+Now, I just have to align certain cherries on top of the distributed nvim config while porting all my keymaps that I had previous.

 My config is mainly crafted for my day job and hobbies, so it includes support for following languages: